 A stepwise approach is usually recommended for treating agoraphobia and any underlying panic disorder.

-- Step one: educate yourself about your condition, possible lifestyle changes you can make, and self-help techniques to help relieve symptoms.
+- step one – find out more about your condition, the lifestyle changes you can make, and self-help techniques to help relieve symptoms

 Lifestyle changes and self-help techniques